-Responsibility

-The Board is ultimately responsible for risk management and promoting the Group Risk Management Framework, as well as the iew and approval of DP World's risk appetite.
-Under delegation from the Board, the Audit and Risk Committee oversees the implementation of risk management, including policy-setting and application of the framework.

-The Enterprise Risk Management Committee assists the Audit and Risk Committee in the discharge of its duties of risk management It consists of Senior Executives from across the Group who meet on a regular basis to provide more detailed oversight and challenge on the key corporate and emerging risks that may impact our Group.
+Top-down: oversight, review and challenge Responsibility The Board is ultimately responsible for risk management and Board promoting the Group Risk Management Framework, as well as the eview and approval of DP World's risk appetite.
+Under delegation from the Board, the Audit and Risk Committee oversees the implementation of risk management, including policy-setting and application of Audit and Risk Committee the framework.
+The Enterprise Risk Management Committee assists the Audit and Risk Committee in the discharge of its duties of risk managemer Enterprise Risk Management Committee It consists of Senior Executives from across the Group who meet on a regular basis to provide more detailed oversight and challenge on the key corporate and emerging risks that may impact our Group.
 The Group Head of Enterprise Risk & Resilience works to establish and implement the Enterprise Risk Management policy, independently reviews and challenges risk information, compiles and analyses risk profiles, monitors risk management processes within the Group, and regularly reports on risks to our oversight bodies, including the Board.
 Corporate oversight mechanisms monitor our significant risks.
-Regional management and corporate functions develop policies and procedures and undertake other activities to mitigate a wide range of risks, including operational, financial, compliance and strategic risks.
+Internal Regional management and corporate functions develop policies and procedures and undertake other activities to mitigate a wide range of risks, including operational, financial, compliance and strategic risks.
 Business units across our core lines of business have responsibility for the identification and management of risks, developing appropriate mitigating actions and the maintenance of risk profiles.
-Internal Audit provides assurance on the key risk-mitigating controls.
+Internal Audit First line of defence Second line of defence Third line of defence Control validation provides assurance on the key risk-mitigating controls. and control and compliance Bottom-up: risk identification, assessment and reporting